Get started

 Select which Action the device should perform when the conditions are met.

-If you make changes to an active rule, you have to restart the rule for the changes to take effect.
+If you make changes to an active rule, the rule must be turned on again for the changes to take effect.

-If you change the definition of a stream profile that is used in a rule, you have to to restart all the rules that use that stream profile.
+If you change the definition of a stream profile that is used in a rule, then you need to restart all the rules that use that stream profile.

 Start the application if it is not already running.